nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/Code/Readme.md

 # DecisionTree_Regressor.ipynb
 This file includes code for the Regression model built using Decision tree models from scikit-learn library, which includes all the plots explaining the model performance and model error estimates.

+# Data_Imputation.ipynb
+This file includes code for the data imputation where we analyzed various models for the dataset enhancement for future use.
+We discussed model performance and limitations on using linear regresion model.
+We ended up using the knn data imputation and included plots explaining the model performance.

 # Project_rfile.R
 This file includes the code for EDA analysis and plots for visualization.